OkoPoly partners Innoson on staff training, skills acquisition, others

 “Moreso, with the partnership, Innoson Kiara Academy will be retraining the academic staff and students and National Diploma, ND, students from selected departments will be sent for Industrial Training at IKA,” Chukwuma stated.

-Dignitaries present during the MoU signing include the CEO of Innoson Kiara Academy; Messrs.
-Alfred Nwosu and Obinna Chukwuma who are members of the Board of Directors of Innoson Vehicles.
-Others are the Registrar, Mrs. Ifeoma Okoli; the Deputy Rector, Dr. Chris Izuchukwu Onu; Chibuzo Asomugha, and other top management of the institution.
+Dignitaries present during the event include the CEO of Innoson Kiara Academy, Mr. Endi Ezengwa, Mr. Alfred Nwosu and Obinna Chukwuma who are members of the Board of Directors of Innoson Vehicles while the Acting Registrar, Mrs. Ifeoma Okoli, Comrade Chibuzo Asomugha, deans and directors of the Federal Polytechnic Oko represented the Institution during the ceremony.